payalarorakapoor-source/Python_Assignment_BankTransactionSimulator_Payal/README.md

 # Python_Assignment
-This is Python Assignment 1 that is having String Methods And example of each method
+ Python Assignment 1 is having String Methods And example of each method Python Assignment 2 is having Bank Transaction Simulator Console based Small Banking App in which customer can Withdraw, Deposit the amount and Check balance
+Working of this Banking App can be seen in Screenshot that I have also upload with this